hanneshayashi/terraform-provider-gdrive/README.md

 * Manage Shared Drives and organize them into organizational units
 * Manage Google Drive files (including file uploads, downloads and exports)
 * Manage Google Drive permissions
-* Manage Google Drive Labels (assignment to files als folders)
+* Manage Google Drive Labels and assignments

 ## Installation
 To install this provider, copy and paste this code into your Terraform configuration.
 Then, run terraform init.